ppasupat/fghi/README.md

-# fghi: Fabulous Grouping of Hanzi by Ice
+# fghi: Fabulous Gallery of Hanzi by Ice

 ## Attributions